isomerpages/moe-yishunpri/_others/MOE SEXUALITY EDUCATION.md

 You may click **[here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education)** for more information on MOE Sexuality Education.

 OVERVIEW OF YISHUN PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2022
 --------------------------------------------------------------------------

-4. Sexuality Education is delivered in a holistic manner through the school curriculum.
+<p style="text-align: justify;">4.
+Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click **[here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools)** for more information on the scope of Sexuality Education in the school curriculum.
+You may click **[here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools)** for more information on the scope of Sexuality Education in the school curriculum.</p>

-5. Sexuality Education is taught through the formal curriculum.
-The subjects that incorporate topics sexuality include:
+<p style="text-align: justify;">5.
+Sexuality Education is taught through the formal curriculum.
+The subjects that incorporate topics sexuality include:</p>

 *   Science
 *   Form Teacher Guidance Period (FTGP)